 - Add sleeves… You’ll want to also add lace, stones and jewels so the sleeves look like they are original to the dress.

 - Change the skirt style… Remove the fringe and replace it with an American Smooth skirt or a completely different type of short skirt.
 Use the image below as an inspiration of how chainette fringe can be used on every style Latin dance dress, Country dance or skating.
+Click here to see a white fringe Latin dress made by SLP™ member Tammy.

 Watch the video for more dress details!